 Depending on the risk classification, the AI system may be prohibited, specific requirements must be fulfilled, or users interacting with the AI must be notified about this interaction.
 This applies to any AI system affecting a natural person in the EU.
 Read more about how AI risk is classified in this article.

-Update [11.05.2023]: The European Parliament agreed on a new, broader definition to align with the OECD’s definition.
-Now, an AI system in light of the EU AIA is defined as a machine-based system which operates at different levels of autonomy, which produces predictions, recommendations or decisions with influence on physical or virtual environments.
+As a result of the trilogue, the EU agreed on a new, broader definition to align with the OECD’s definition.
+Now, an AI system in light of the EU AIA is defined as a machine-based system that generates output such as predictions, content, recommendations or decisions influencing physical or virtual environments, inferring it from the input the system receives.
+These systems can vary in their levels of autonomy and adaptiveness.

 The EU wants to make sure that citizens are safe from any negative consequences of AI.
 Thus, the EU AI Act aims to help ensure that organizations that use AI to make decisions do not discriminate against people or that these systems are not biased against certain groups based on race, gender, religion, or any other attribute.